SERG-Delft/REMLA/assignments/a5-ml-testing.md

 - Set up a testing framework.
 - Implement automated ML tests
+- Report test adequacy
+- Implement mutamorphic testing
 - Report test results in the continuous integration pipeline.

+Check the [rubric] to understand how you can maximise your grade.

 ## Submission